-- 2.1.1 This Chapter presents a summary analysis on the level of feasible affordable housing contribution in each of the residential settlements (by different types of developable land) for the following six core different social infrastructure scenarios: All tariffs are charged for any proposed housing developments • No contribution is sought from the developer for education provision No contribution is sought from the developer for health facilities .
-No contribution is sought from the developer for provision of emergency services No contribution is sought from the developer for public art • Developer contribution is only sought for provision of leisure services / open space.
-2.1.2 As stated earlier in this document, the analysis presented in the remainder of this Chapter is based on the viability model prepared as part of Stage 2 of the - 2.2 Alton - 2.2.1 With regards to the current provision of community facilities in Alton, developers could consider building up to 25% of the units as affordable on brownfield sites if the local authority only charged the leisure tariff for housing developments.
+2.1 2.1.1 Introduction This Chapter presents a summary analysis on the level of feasible affordable housing contribution in each of the residential settlements (by different types of developable land) for the following six core different social infrastructure scenarios: • All tariffs are charged for any proposed housing developments • No contribution is sought from the developer for education provision • No contribution is sought from the developer for health facilities • No contribution is sought from the developer for provision of emergency services • No contribution is sought from the developer for public art • Developer contribution is only sought for provision of leisure services / open space.
+2.1.2 As stated earlier in this document, the analysis presented in the remainder of this Chapter is based on the viability model prepared as part of Stage 2 of the Development Capacity Study.
+2.2 Alton 2.2.1 With regards to the current provision of community facilities in Alton, developers could consider building up to 25% of the units as affordable on brownfield sites if the local authority only charged the leisure tariff for housing developments.
 The proportion decreases by around 5% if all tariffs are charged.
 Of all the charges, the education tariff significantly reduces the deliverability of affordable housing, followed by health and public art.
+2.2.2 The proportion of affordable housing would be increased to some 50% for greenfield developments if only the leisure tariff is charged (Scenario 6) and around 45% if all charges are included (Scenario 1).
+It is noteworthy that there would be little change in the deliverability of affordable housing on greenfield sites in Alton if the education tariff was levied.